ept221/multibot/README.md

 * turtlebot_navigation
 * xacro

-To confrim the top-level dependencies, run: `rospack depends1 multibot`.
+To confrim the list of top-level dependencies, run: `rospack depends1 multibot`.
 To view the complete dependency list, run: `rospack depends multibot`.
 To install all required dependencies, run: `rosdep install multibot`

 ## Running the Package